Harold Park

-Harold Park is a place in the London Borough of Havering.
+Harold Park is an area to the East of Romford, East London in the London Borough of Havering.

 History

 Harold Park is north-eastern part of Harold Wood, occupying an isthmus of land between the A12 and the Ingrebourne River (The River Ingrebourne at Harold Park and Hornchurch).

 In 1868 a wealthy Brentwood solicitor built himself a mansion to the south of the river and railway line, named Harold Court.
 After the owner's bankruptcy the house served as a children's home, then a lunatic asylum and then a sanatorium.
 In 1959 it became a teacher training college and has now been converted into private flats.

 Horse Block Farm lay to the north-east of Harold Court Road.
 After the First World War the Essex builders Iles and Company laid out a bungalow estate here that it called Sunnytown.
 The company also created Sunnymede at Billericay.

 When Harold Court primary school opened in 1929 the area still retained a rural character, but this was slowly eroded as further development plugged the gaps, including some industry beside the Ingrebourne River.